3D AVR / Verified Views CGI

 AVR Level 2: a single overriding material CGI of the 3D model is produced depicting the lighting and massing of the proposal.

 AVR Level 3: a high resolution CGI with the proposed materials and other 3D assets applied.

-The first stage of creating a verified view CGI is to visit the chosen site to assess the best possible camera positions to capture the effect of the building in relation to the surrounding environment.
-Quite often camera positions are chosen by planning officers in order to best support the planning application but this all dependant on the project brief.
-Once the photographs have been agreed upon with the client, then using the site survey and accurate camera GPS matching we merge the 3D model into the photograph.
+A site visit is required for every planner’s CGI project to assess the best possible camera positions allowing us to capture the effect of the building in relation to its environment.
+Quite often camera positions are chosen by planning officers in order to best support the planning application, but this will be dependent on the project brief.

-At the end of the verified view process, a methodology document is supplied along with the high resolution CGIs.
-This document explains the process of how the verified views were created, the location of the site photographs, camera data, reference points and before and after images showing the impact of the building on the environment.
+At the end of every verified view process, a methodology document is supplied along with the high-resolution CGIs.
+This document explains the process of how the verified views were created, the location/s of where the site photographs are taken, camera data, survey data, reference points, and before and after images showing the impact of the building on the environment.